freddiehaddad/ms2cc/README.md

 ### Quick smoke test

-Point the CLI at a known `msbuild.log` and source directory to ensure end-to-end parsing still works.
-The command below writes the database to `compile_commands.json` while pretty-printing the JSON output:
+Run a quick smoke test against a representative `msbuild.log` to confirm end-to-end parsing.
+This command writes the database to `compile_commands.json` and pretty-prints the result:

 ```powershell
 cargo run -- --input-file path\to\msbuild.log --source-directory path\to\src --pretty-print